jjti/personal-site/content/blog/2017-10-18-This-Website/index.md

 around 5 seconds on what I thought was a pretty light page.

 These findings led to my second mistake making this website: Googling "react router static website markdown."
-In otherwords, all the things I wanted.
-The third result was for a static website generator called [Gatsby](https://www.gatsbyjs.org/), and it read like a wish-list.
-Markdown transformers were simply plugins and images would be optimized during the build.
-Every route is build into a static html page and all the Webpack optimizations are handled by the library developers.
+One of the links was for a static website generator called [Gatsby](https://www.gatsbyjs.org/), and it read like a wish-list.
+Markdown transformers were simply plugins, and images would be optimized during the build.
+Every route is built into a static html page, and all the Webpack optimizations are handled by the library developers.
 The library's original author called it, in some talk, a "meta-compiler," which is exactly what I was looking for.
 I knew I wanted it to be fast but didn't want to spend days searching for the "best" Webpack configuration (or, rather, I wanted to keep myself from doing that).